The Adventures of Tintin: The Secret of the Unicorn (video game): Critical reception

 GamesRadar's Leif Johnson was slightly more complimentary, scoring the game 3 out of 5.
-He also criticized it as too easy and referred to the non-platforming levels as "forced variety [...] these sequences thrive more on tedium than challenge, and at best they're a distraction from the superior platforming".
+He criticized the game as too easy and referred to the non-platforming levels as "forced variety [...] these sequences thrive more on tedium than challenge, and at best they're a distraction from the superior platforming".
 However, he was impressed with the co-op mode.
 Edge scored the game 6 out of 10, praising the 2D platforming sequences and the graphics, but, like GamesRadar, they criticized the developers' attempts to mix up the gameplay by adding different types of levels.
 They also found the game too short and shallow; "unlike the contours of Hergé's timeless stories, there's no hidden treasure to be found beneath its dazzling veneer".

 IGN's Alex Simmons scored the game 6.5 out of 10, writing that "Tintin only has itself to blame for its shortcomings: for every exciting moment there's a turgid interlude which drags the overall experience down.
 While these distractions are more tedious bore than hair-pulling aggravation there's no doubt their omission would've made for a tighter and ultimately better game.
 By shoe-horning variety into the game it loses its focus, which combined with silly game design decisions—the dogfights really should've been left on the drawing board—and a handful of game-breaking bugs—Tintin crashed on more than one occasion during review—it's hard to recommend this to anyone other than diehard fans of both the comics and the movie".
 Christian Donlan of Eurogamer was a little more impressed, scoring the game 7 out of 10 and calling it "clever and deeply charming".
 However, as with GamesRadar, Edge and IGN, he criticized the non-platforming levels; "all of these interludes provide a little variety, but they're unconvincing in execution and a bore to play through".